 Main dishes to follow can include:

-- Porridge (hot cereal) cooked on the stove, never instant (oatmeal/rolled oats, Red River Cereal, or Cream of Wheat), or any of ten cold cereals.
+- Porridge (hot cereal) cooked on the stove, never instant (oatmeal/rolled oats, Red River Cereal, or Cream of Wheat), or any of eight or ten cold cereals.

 - Eggs any style you prefer, and bacon.
 Sausages, vegetarian soy sausage, and some omelette ingredients require advance notice.